hackingdecentralized/cirrus/README.md

 Time elapsed for --log-num-vars=$log_num_vars and --log-num-workers=$log_num_workers: {t}ms
 ```

+## Acknowledgement

+This project is supported in part by the Ethereum Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not
+necessarily reflect the views of these institutes.

 ## Disclaimer

 This software is provided "as is."
 It has not undergone a third-party security audit.